FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 Performance measurements via [`EXT_disjoint_timer_query_webgl2`](https://registry.khronos.org/webgl/extensions/EXT_disjoint_timer_query_webgl2/) are pretty reliable, but only supported on Desktop Chrome.
 So for the sake of comparability, we do it the only way that is guaranteed to sync, [`gl.readPixels()`](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/readPixels)

+Especially dedicated Laptop GPUs are rather slow with getting out of their power saving state, so on some platforms, hitting the benchmark button twice in succession may produce faster results.

+If you set the benchmark with parameters resulting in 10s+ run times, then you'll see just how brittle browsers on even the most premium Apple devices become, once we load the GPU mercilessly.
+Even though the main thread does nothing during a benchmark run, we'll trigger interesting error states.

 <blockquote class="reaction"><div class="reaction_text">The most basic of blur algorithms and <strong>already</strong> we have kernel size, sample placement, sigma, resolution - influencing visual style and performance.
 Changing one influences the others.
 It's too much. </div><img class="kiwi" src="/assets/kiwis/dead.svg"></blockquote>

 <div class="toggleRes">